hav4ik/hav4ik.github.io/articles/_posts/2019-01-07-lorenz-attractor.md

-## The claim that captured my curiosity
+## 2. The claim that captured my curiosity

-About a year ago, during a *senseless wandering through the web on the sleepless night before university finals,* I've stumbled upon a [very interesting post][original-post] with a gorgeously animated [video][video] that states the following claim without providing any further sources:
+About a year ago, during a *senseless wander through the web on the sleepless night before university finals,* I've stumbled upon a [very interesting post][original-post] with a gorgeously animated [video][video] that states the following claim without providing any further sources:

 > **Claim 1.** In 2001 mathematician Warwick Tucker proved that the paper model accurately describes the motion on the Lorenz attractor.
 For every trajectory on the attractor, there is a trajectory on the paper model that behaves exactly the same way (illustration below: paper model on the left and trajectory on Lorenz Attractor on the right).